 The IN-CSE also checks that at least one tuple is configured in the e2eQosRequirements attribute and that the qosLevel element and resourceIDList in this tuple is configured.
 The IN-CSE also checks that all other mandatory attributes and parameters in the request are present and their values comply with their supported data types.
 The IN-CSE also checks that the values of all other optional attributes and parameters in the request comply with their supported data types and are properly formatted.
 If these checks are successful, the IN-CSE creates/updates the <e2eQosSession> according to the request.
 Then the IN-CSE proceeds to Step 3.
 Otherwise, the IN-CSE proceeds to Step 6 and returns a Response Status Code indicating BAD_REQUEST error.

-Step 3: If necessary, the IN-CSE triggers the E2E QoS session endpoint entities.
+Step 3: If necessary, the IN-CSE triggers the E2E QoS session endpoint entities

 If entities specified in the sessionEndpoints attribute are registered to the IN-CSE and use an underlying 3GPP network, the IN-CSE checks the connection (e.g. TCP) with the sessionEndpoints.
 If the sessionEndpoints do not have an active 3GPP PDN connection to the IN-CSE (i.e. ASN/MN-CSE or ADN-AE pointOfAccess information is not configured or IN-CSE detects failed communication with ASN/MN-CSE or ADN-AE when the connection is based on TCP), the IN-CSE should send a device trigger request to the corresponding ASN/MN-CSE or ADN-AE to have it establish a connection (e.g. based on TCP) to the IN-CSE.